19th January, 2021

 The purpose of writing method statements and risk assessments is ultimately to get you to plan the health and safety management of your work, to minimise and control the risks in an appropriate way, and to protect your workforce and those that may be exposed.

-Carrying out your assessment therefore encourages planning for the task or activity.
-Rather than just going ahead with the work, and finding out as you go along (by which time one of your employees has lost an arm).
+Carrying out your assessment encourages planning for the task or activity.
+Rather than just going ahead with the work, and finding out the risks as you go along (by which time one of your employees has lost an arm), you think about the challenges of the task first.
+Consider what hazards you might face, and how you can control the risk.

 Failing to plan safety is planning a safety failing (not the most catchy saying in the world - but true!)

-During the planning stages, you are in a better position to resource the activity and decide on the most appropriate controls.
-You also have time on your side, when you are on site, it's often too late to look for a safer way to do things without causing delays.
+During the planning stages, you are in a better position to gather resources for the activity and decide on the most appropriate controls.
+You also have time on your side.
+If you are already on the site or doing the task, it's often too late to look for a safer way to do things without causing delays.

 Having these controls written down in an action plan on your document will help you to prioritise what needs to be done first, and decide when future improvements can be made.